You are here

 To change the maximum and minimum zoom settings select 'Zoom Options…', then:

 - use the 'Maximum Zoom' gauge bar to increase or decrease the magnification level.

 - use the 'Minimum Zoom' gauge bar to increase or decrease the magnification level.

 When you have finished select 'Done' and, finally, select 'Close' (red button at the top of the 'Universal Access' window) to return to the Finder desktop.

 To turn magnification on or off at any time, press 'Alt' and 'Cmd' and '*'.

-All relevant images have alternative text descriptions explaining what the image is about.
+All images, where appropriate, have alternative text descriptions explaining what the image is about.
 This description will be read out by screen readers and will be displayed if you hover your cursor over the image.

-If the image is complex and cannot be described in just a few words, there will be a link below the image to another page with the full text alternative.
+If the image is complex and cannot be described in just a few words (for example, with some infographics), there will be a link below the image to another page with the full text alternative.

 All links to other websites will open up a new browser window.
 If you want to return to the Care Quality Commission's website after following an external link, you just need to close the new browser window.

 - You can use the 'arrow' keys to scroll up and down a page.
 You can also use the space bar to move down and 'shift' and 'space bar' to move up pages.